corgijan/small-backup/README.md

 # Small Backup (Smackup)
-Smackup is a small backup is a minimal (as in runs on a well on a pi 3) backup solution (currently best fitted for static files), that supports flat files and can replicate them to different locations.
+### Smackup is a small backup is a very minimal backup solution*, that supports flat (not incremental) files and can replicate them to different locations.

+### I wanted to have a solution for my old pi that is very effiecent and simple enough to hand it to my family and friedns.

 Via the an `.env file you can set replicated folders (I use it to replicate to multiple HDDs/SSDs, you can do just 1).